freeCodeCamp/chapter/CONTRIBUTING.md

   * _Docker Engine_ using `docker --version` and it should output something like _Docker version 19.03.13..._
   * _Docker Compose_ using `docker-compose --version` and it should output something like _docker-compose version 1.28.5..._

-Make sure `IS_DOCKER=TRUE` is set in the _.env_ file in your copy's root directory.
+Make sure `IS_DOCKER=TRUE` is set in the _.env_ file in your root code directory.

-Run Docker Compose (`docker-compose up` on Linux) from the root project directory and wait for the successful output as shown in the following example.
+Run Docker Compose `docker-compose up` from the root code directory and wait for the successful output as shown in the following example.
 Note: this could take minutes for each line to appear.

 > db_1      | ...
 LOG:  database system is ready to accept connections
 >